basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution.md

 In general, we recommend one of the following options:

-1. If your data can be modeled as one of the currently available [[Riak Data Types|Data Types]], we recommend using one of types, because all of them have conflict resolution _built in_, completely relieving applications of the need to engage in conflict resolution.
+1. If your data can be modeled as one of the currently available [[Riak Data Types|Data Types]], we recommend using one of these types, because all of them have conflict resolution _built in_, completely relieving applications of the need to engage in conflict resolution.
 2. If your data cannot be modeled as one of the available Data Types, we recommend allowing Riak to generate [[siblings|Conflict Resolution#Siblings]] and to resolve conflicts on the application